feelSpace/pybelt/docs/README.md

 - `send_vibration_command()` to configure the vibration on a channel,
 - ` send_pulse_command()` to configure a series of vibration pulses on a channel.

+NOTE: In Application mode, the channel 0 is used by the inaccurate orientation signal.
+This signal consists in three vibration pulses on the side of the belt.
+When this signal is started it will replace any vibration configuration on channel 0.
+So, it is recommended to use channels 1 to 5 for the vibration, or disabling the inaccurate orientation signal in application mode.

 See [examples/vibration_command.py](https://github.com/feelSpace/pybelt/blob/main/examples/vibration_command.py) and [examples/pulse_command.py](https://github.com/feelSpace/pybelt/blob/main/examples/pulse_command.py).

 ## Orientation of the belt